sambuccid/hulipaa/users_and_roadmap.md

 So that I can find the topic I want

-Should be able to end to end test it
+Should be able to end to end test it an AC for this is the search should be case insensitive
 #### generate results
 - expand the program so that we can search for any specific word in a specific file (no need to think about empty results)